cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-odyssey.md

 ## Running Odyssey

+A10(X) devices on on iOS 13.0 - 13.5 should follow [the A10 section of this guide](#running-odyssey-a10)
+{: .notice--info}

 1. Reboot your phone
   - This is not necessary but recommended
 1. Open the Odyssey application from your home screen immediately afterwards
+1. Tap "Jailbreak"

+## Running Odyssey (A10)

+1. Reboot your phone
+  - This is not necessary but recommended
+1. Open the Odyssey application from your home screen immediately afterwards
+1. Switch to an anime theme
+1. Tap three times on the ⓘ icon
 1. Tap "Jailbreak"

 If the app or your device crashes/restarts unexpectedly and the jailbreak isn't installed, simply try rebooting and running the exploit again until it does work.